ansible/ansible-documentation/docs/docsite/rst/community/documentation_contributions.rst

 .. note::

 	The following sections apply to documentation sourced from the ``ansible/ansible-documentation`` repo and does not apply to documentation from an individual collection.
 See the collection README file for details on how to contribute to that collection.
+Collection developers can also lint their collection-level documentation.
+See :ref:`verify_collection_docs`   for details.

 Setting up your environment to build documentation locally
 ----------------------------------------------------------